danielostrow/Whispr/README.md

 4. Launch the interactive Dash UI.

 Open your web browser to **http://127.0.0.1:8050** to see the speaker map.
 Click on a speaker to hear their isolated audio.

 ---

+## Performance Optimization

+For processing large audio files or for deployment scenarios where performance is critical, the C extensions provide significant speedups:

+- Frame generation is 2-3x faster
+- VAD is 5-8x faster
+- Feature extraction is 3-4x faster
+- Audio segment separation is 2-5x faster

+Build the C extensions following the installation instructions above.
+The Python code will automatically use the optimized implementations when available.

+---